Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Applications in NR

 \subsection{Upper-Limb Training}

-Upper-limb rehabilitation is essential for individuals undergoing motor recovery, as impairments in motor control and weakness of the hand, wrist, elbow, and shoulder are common.
 Several studies have investigated RHHI during upper-limb training, showing that healthy individuals track movement trajectories more accurately when haptically connected with a partner compared to training alone.
 These improvements have been linked to estimation of the partner's movement strategy to refine their own movement control~\cite{takagi2017physically,Takagi2018HapticInteraction,Takagi2019IndividualsGoal}.

 Despite promising findings, few existing RHHI studies have evaluated these approaches in individuals with neurological impairments.
 Some studies have involved patient populations performing social rehabilitation games~\cite{baur2023competitive, Gorsic2017AGame}, however, the infrastructure used in these studies did not allow users to physically interact.
 Both studies emphasized social interaction to boost engagement during training, highlighting the importance of the interaction scenario in future RHHI work.
 The only notable exception is the study by Waters \textit{et al.} \cite{waters2024theradyad}.
-This work presented preliminary results on three chronic stroke participants paired with a healthy partners during a trajectory tracking task, showing improved individual motor learning as a result of haptically interacting with an unimpaired peer and thus validating the feasibility of such an approach for upper-limb training.
-Future work could extend these RHHI findings during trajectory tracking tasks to larger cohorts in longitudinal studies, to determine the effects of such training on sustained functional benefits.
+This work presented preliminary results on three chronic stroke participants paired with healthy partners during a trajectory tracking task, showing improved individual motor learning as a result of haptically interacting with an unimpaired user and thus validating the feasibility of such an approach for upper-limb training. {Future work could extend these RHHI findings during trajectory tracking tasks to larger cohorts in longitudinal studies to determine the effects of such training on sustained functional benefits.}

 One promising research direction has been suggested by early studies on human–human interaction during handwriting~\cite{buscaglione2024human, way2024design}.
 To date, RHHI research has primarily focused on arm-level tasks, with limited attention to hand-specific activities requiring dexterous manipulation.
 Although various hand rehabilitation robots have been developed~\cite{ratz2024enhancing, ranzani2023design, kottink2024therapy}, none currently support direct haptic interaction between users.
 Enabling such interaction could significantly expand the range of functional and dexterity-based tasks that patients can perform in collaboration with therapists.